GateNLP/gate-teamware/docs/developerguide/README.md

 ### Sending E-mail
-It's recommended to specify e-mail configurations inside the `secrets.py` settings file.
+It's recommended to specify e-mail configurations inside the `secret.py` settings file.
 As these settings will include username and passwords that should not be tracked by version control.

 #### E-mail using SMTP
-SMTP is supported as standard in Django, add the following configurations with your own details to the `secret.py` settings file:
+SMTP is supported as standard in Django, add the following configurations with your own details to the corresponding settings file:

 ```python
 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'